 The DMCA provides any site with immunity from monetary liability related to copyright infringement for any materials uploaded by users of the platform.
 This protection remains in place so long as the site meets certain requirements such as designating a DMCA agent to receive complaints.
 In English, this means YouTube cannot be held liable if one of the millions of members of the site uploads a copy of a song, television show or whatever.
 Only the member uploading the content is on the hook.

 Viacom is a predator.
-They have long been an aggressive company in pretty much all facets.
-They also happen to be the parent company and copyright holder for material ranging from the Daily Show to a huge library of musical works.
+It has long been an aggressive company in virtually all facets.
+They also happen to be the parent company and copyright holder for content ranging from the Daily Show to a vast library of musical works.

 The company has been involved in a long, drawn out copyright infringement lawsuit against YouTube and, perhaps more importantly, Google as the owner of YouTube.
-The Viacom argument has basically boiled down to claiming the immunity provided by the DMCA should not apply to YouTube because the video site knows infringing content is being uploaded and turns a blind eye to it.
+The Viacom argument has boiled down to claiming the immunity provided by the DMCA should not apply to YouTube because the video site knows infringing content is being uploaded and turns a blind eye to it.

 The courts have thrown this case back and forth between the trial and appellate levels.
 The most recent step is the trial court judge denying the argument put forth by Viacom.
 Specifically, Judge Stanton notes: